Edward Livingston Trudeau

 Edward Livingston Trudeau (October 5, 1848 – November 15, 1915) was an American physician who established the Adirondack Cottage Sanitarium at Saranac Lake for the treatment of tuberculosis.

-Dr. Trudeau also established the Saranac Laboratory for the Study of Tuberculosis, the first laboratory in the United States dedicated to the study of tuberculosis.
+Trudeau also established the Saranac Laboratory for the Study of Tuberculosis, the first laboratory in the United States dedicated to the study of tuberculosis.
 He was a public health pioneer who helped to establish principles for disease prevention and control.

 Life and career

 Named for statesman Edward Livingston, Trudeau was born October 5, 1848, in New York City to a family of physicians, the son of Cephise (née Berger) and James de Berty Trudeau, who was descended from Illinois Country Governor Zénon Trudeau.
 Trudeau’s parents divorced shortly after he was born, and he traveled with his mom and brother to Paris, where they lived for a time before returning to New York City in 1865.
 After returning to America, he began preparing for enlistment in the US Navy and attended the Naval Academy Preparatory School in Newport, Rhode Island.
 Shortly before his enlistment, his older brother James contracted tuberculosis and Edward nursed him until his death three months later.
 At twenty, he enrolled in the College of Physicians and Surgeons at Columbia University (then Columbia College), completing his medical training in 1871.

 Trudeau married Lottie Beare in June 1871, and after traveling to Europe, the couple settled on Long Island, New York, where Trudeau began his medical practice.
 Shortly after settling in their home on Long Island, the couple's first child, Charlotte, whom they called "Chatte", was born.

 Trudeau was diagnosed with tuberculosis in 1873, shortly before the birth of their second child, Edward Livingston Jr, whom they called Ned.
 Following conventional thinking of the times, his physicians and friends urged a change of climate.
 He went to live in the Adirondack Mountains, initially at Paul Smith's Hotel, spending as much time as possible in the open; he subsequently regained his health.
 In 1876 he moved his family to Saranac Lake and established a medical practice among the sportsmen, guides and lumber camps of the region.
 In 1877 Lottie gave birth to a third child, Henry, who died after a brief illness in the winter of 1878 or 1879.